Ori0112/Election_Analysis/README.md

 ## Challenge Summary

 In our proect we saw that there were a total of 369,111 of votes, there were three candidates: Charles Casper Stockham, Diana Degette, and Raymon Anthony Doane, and Diana DeGette won by a landslide.
 Ms. Degett received 73.8% of the vote  and 272,892 of the votes.
+The three counties analyzed were Jefferson, Denver, and Arapahoe.
+Denver has the largest voter turnout, consisting of a 82.8% county voter percentage which equated to 306,055 votes.